-A common website troubleshooting step is to check your website cross browser compatability.
+A common website troubleshooting step is to check your website cross browser compatibility.
 Each browser parses the website code differently from each other.
 In other words, Internet Explorer will render a website Differently than FireFox or Safari.
-This leads to the common question “Why does my website not look good in Internet Explorer but fine in FireFox?“.
+This leads to the common question “Why does my website not look good in Internet Explorer but fine in FireFox?“

 Fixing a browser compatibility problem can be difficult if you do not know what to look for.
 If you are developing your site code manually, you can check the website code through a validator.
 If you are using a theme for, say WordPress, you will want to contact the developer of the theme because the code is scripted in PHP and can be difficult to diagnose.
 The developer will want to fix the theme to provide a compatible theme for others using the theme.